npk0205/my-project/README.md

-# first code for august batch
+# First Code For august batch on git hub
 team velocity